RuncibleSpoon/VCfixIssueID/README.md

 ## Output

-The script will output pairs of (source_file, issue_id, cwe_id) if findings are available for the specified source file.
+The script will output pairs of (issue_id, cwe_id) if findings are available for the specified source file.
 If no findings are available, it will display "No findings for the specified source_file."

 ## License